 I was recently contacted by Bells Of Steel to test out a piece of their equipment.

-After using their safety squat bar for a couple of weeks, I’m definitely a huge fan!
+After using their safety squat bar for a couple of weeks in my home gym, I’m definitely a huge fan!

 However, like any piece of garage gym equipment, it has its positives and negatives.